VPremiss/Arabicable/README.md

 ## Description

 The gist of the matter here is to rely on the database to store variances of each Arabic or Indian numeral field.
-Having their dedicated fields makes indexing and searching efficient.
+Having their dedicated fields makes indexing and searching efficient; combined with the right choosing from all available migration types based on character capactiy.
 And while utilizing Laravel's Eloquent [observers](https://laravel.com/docs/eloquent#observers), we can process only what's necessary again during updates.

-Based on your model's property length, we've added migration blueprint [macros](src/Concerns/HasArabicBlueprintMacros.php) for Arabic string, tinyText, text, mediumText, and longText; plus an date for Indian numerals.
-Using those would generate 2 extra columns for each arabic (of a **customizable** affix) column.
-And 1 for the indian date (`column_indian`) column to hold that in.
+So based on the model's property length requirement, we've added migration blueprint [macros](src/Concerns/HasArabicBlueprintMacros.php) for Arabic string, tinyText, text, mediumText, and longText; plus a date one for Indian numerals.
+Using those string or text ones would generate 2 extra columns for each arabic column (a [configurable](config/arabicable.php) **affix**, that is).
+And the indian date one would generate a `column_indian` to hold that in.

-Finally, take a look at the API methods below to understand what kind of processing we're doing on the text in order to preserve the `column` (without harakat), the `column_with_harakat`, and the `column_searchable` that's prepared exactly for that.
+Finally, take a look at the list of offered methods below (the [API](#API) section) to understand what kind of processing we're doing on the text in order to essentially preserve the `column` (without harakat), the `column_with_harakat`, and the `column_searchable` that's well-prepared exactly for that...

 ## Installation